 Qualified cadets are invited to participate in a “pledge” program to demonstrate their commitment to excellence.
 Cadets who are selected for the KHAS and successfully complete the pledge program will be inducted at an appropriate ceremony, where they will receive the membership badge and shoulder cord.

-The Kitty Hawk Air Society meets every other Tuesday afternoon in the ROTC classroom.
+The Kitty Hawk Air Society meets regularly in the ROTC classroom.